vivaria/edisonrul.ing/docs/source/cards/p/pandaborg.md

 ### Card Rulings

-●Paying 800 Life Points is a cost.
+*   Paying 800 Life Points is a cost.
 If you have no open Monster Card Zones when this effect resolves, you can't Special Summon a monster from your Deck and your opponent can't check your Deck.